 Induce rest

-This beautiful flower has a delicate, floral, slightly sweet scent.
-Lavender incense sticks aid sleep and maintains a calm atmosphere.
+This beautiful flower and its incense have a delicate, floral, herbaceous, and slightly sweet aroma.
+Lavender incense aids sleep and maintains a tranquil atmosphere.

 Reduce anxiety